CAPITAL DISTRICT KEY CLUB

 What is UNICEF?

 As you might have heard, UNICEF is a major Key Club Service Partner.
 Since 1994, Key Club has been Trick-or-Treating for UNICEF and over the years has raised nearly US$5 million for iodine deficiency programs worldwide and HIV and AIDS programs in Kenya and Swaziland.
-Now it’s helping The Eliminate Project.
+Now it’s helping Start Strong Zambia.

 What is Trick or Treat for UNICEF?